plone/training/gatsby/plonerestapi.rst

 Create a node for the Plone document at https://plonedemo.kitconcept.com/en/demo/a-page.
 Test the node created from the retrieved data by displaying some data in the ``index`` or any other page.

+..
+TODO async calls, axios, more links on Gatsby APIs

 Hints: Use Postman to check the data from the endpoint and process accordingly.
 The Axios library can be used for handling HTTP requests.